Child care options

 The new centre will open on 2nd March 2015.
 For families who currently use the existing on-campus centre Goodstart Early Learning will be operating in the existing on-campus child care from 12th January 2015 until the opening of the new centre.

 The new Waurn Ponds Centre will open from the 2nd March 2015.
-The new Waurn Ponds centre enrolments will be open to all Deakin staff and students on Monday 8th September 2014.
-If you are interested in enrolling your child/children at our new Waurn Ponds Centre please call Goodstart's Family Support Team on or after the 8th of September 2014 on 1800 222 543.
-Goodstart will also host a number of family information sessions prior to the new centre opening in March next year.
+The new Waurn Ponds centre enrolments are now open to all Deakin staff and students.
+If you are interested in enrolling your child/children at our new Waurn Ponds Centre please call Goodstart's Family Support Team on 1800 222 543.
+Goodstart will also host a number of family information sessions prior to the new centre opening in March 2015.

 Deakin and Community Child Care Centre (an independent Association) has provided care and service to the Deakin and broader Geelong community for 18 years.
 The service provided by the Volunteer Committee and the staff has been of the highest quality, a fact affirmed by many hundreds of parents, long waiting lists and formal assessment and accreditation.
 The University recognizes and applauds the wonderful contribution the Centre and all involved have made to the Deakin and broader Geelong Community.
 All families currently using the Deakin and Community Childcare Centre and those on the waiting list have been offered a place in the new Goodstart Centre and/or in the current centre during the transition period.
 Goodstart will be actively recruiting current staff to suitable roles in the new centre.
 The current centre will be decommissioned when the new centre is opened.
 Please feel free to contact me if you have any questions.